vhive-serverless/vllm/README.md

 ---
 # Multi Device Support
-Modify vllm so that it can support running on multiple GPU on one node.
+Modify vllm so that it can support running on multiple GPU(s) on one node.

 Usage:
 ```